 If you are into zero waste or minimalism, you might wonder what the things to get rid of are and how to do it sustainably.

-I created a minimalist list of things to get rid of, with 68 ideas that will help you to start.
+I created a minimalist list of things to get rid of, with 68 ideas to help you start.

 If you have a legitimate reason for keeping any of the items below, keep it!
 Everyone is different, and what’s useless to one person could be essential to another.

-In the end, you can find additional ideas on how (and where) to get rid of things sustainably, and a couple of crutial tips.
+In the end, you can find additional ideas on how (and where) to get rid of things sustainably and a couple of crucial tips.